Tennessee races to repair broken water mains in storm’s wake

 “We certainly would welcome him,” Turner said.

 The Houston area saw low temperatures last week that were dozens of degrees below normal.
-The low on Tuesday was 13 degrees (minus 10 Celsius), 34 degrees below normal, according to the National Weather Service.
+The low on Tuesday was 13 degrees (minus 10 Celsius), 34 degrees below normal, according to the weather service.
 The forecast for the area Sunday called for a high of 65 degrees (18 Celsius).

 Texas Rep. Michael McCaul told CNN’s “State of the Union” that federal disaster relief can be used to help Texans hit with skyrocketing energy bills, repair burst pipes and repair flood damage.